 I've decided to put together a list of books I've read so I can direct folks to this post when asked for something to read.
-Most of the time, I am asked for programming recommendations so I'll start with those.
-I've also read a fair bit of scifi that I'll post at the end.
-Almost all of the programming books have free online editions.
+Most of the programming books have free online editions, so get to it!
+I'm also a huge fan of sci-fi, and space operas in particular, so I've thrown a couple of those in at the end.

 You Don't Know JS